Job Title: Recreation Therapist/Family & Peer Interactions Facilitator

 Provides coverage as determined necessary for other members of the recreation therapy department.

-Assists with ensuring cleanliness of equipment and environment.
 PHYSICAL DEMANDS AND ENVIRONMENTAL CONDITIONS

 Medium work with lifting up to 50 pounds.
 Manual patient transfer or reposition which does not exceed the equivalent of 35 pounds of force to lift, push or pull.
 Requires sufficient strength to produce 50 pounds of force to push a wheelchair with a 300-pound individual on level surfaces.
 Frequent walking with maximum duration of up to 1 hour on tile, carpet and other surfaces.
 Frequent sitting with sustained periods of up to 1 hour.
 Occasional standing for periods up to 1 hour on tile, carpet and other surfaces.
 Occasional set-up of tables, lifting wheelchairs into vehicles, lifting boxes/bags weighing up to 20 pounds and pushing loaded carts.